foo123/Contemplate/README.md

 ###Dependencies

 * PHP version supported is 5.2+ and all major browsers.
-* Only 2 classes are used (Conetmplate.php, Contemplate.js), no other dependencies
+* Only 2 classes are used (Contemplate.php, Contemplate.js), no other dependencies

 ###Tests